jharwell/sierra/docs/src/tutorials/plugin/execenv/index.rst

 If you are creating a new execution environment plugin for a new engine, then you can ignore the above.

+Before beginning, see the :ref:`plugins/devguide` for a general overview of creating a new plugin.

-Before beginning, create the following filesystem structure in ``$HOME/git/plugins/hpc/HAL``.
+Create the following filesystem structure in ``$HOME/git/plugins/hpc/HAL``.

 -  ``plugin.py`` - This file is required, and is where most of the bits for the plugin will go.
+You don't *have* to call it this; if you want to use a different name, see :ref:`plugins/devguide/schemas` for options.

+- ``cmdline.py`` This file is optional.
+If your new engine doesn't need any additional cmdline arguments, you can skip it.

 These files will be populated as you go through the rest of the tutorial.